Sports Premium & School Sport

 We listen to the children as to what provision they would like to have included.

 The school has also provided training for ‘Little Leaders’ – children whose leadership skills are developed to help organise and run sporting activities for younger children.
-They Little Leaders helped to organise 3 events in the summer term; Reception multi skills day, Year1/2 football tournament and the EYFS/KS1 fun day.
-Each child was responsible for an activity and they were in charge to set it up, organise the children and score the activity.
+The Little Leaders support the running of Fit for Life club weekly.

 We try to ensure that we cater for all our children’s needs and we regularly monitor participation and check uptake against gender, ethnicity and Free School Meals.